-- the production plane, which contains the incoming photon and the vector of the target nucleon; - the reaction plane, which contains all the particles produced in the final state, in the present case a nucleon recoiling back-to-back to a pair of charged pions.
-The direction of the recoiling nucleon is chosen along the negative z' axis, while the sum of the pions vectors, named henceforth dipion in short, is directed along the positive z' direction.
-With these choice of axes, the center of mass of the dipion is called as helicity system; the extraction of the polarization variables is usually performed in this reference system.
+- the production plane, which contains the incoming photon and the nucleon momenta; - the reaction plane, which contains all the particles produced in the final state, in the present case a nucleon recoiling back-to-back to a pair of charged pions.
+The direction of the recoiling nucleon is chosen along the negative z' axis, while the sum of the pions momenta, named henceforth dipion in short, is directed along the positive z' direction.
+With these choice of axes, the center of mass of the dipion is called helicity system; the extraction of the polarization variables is usually performed in this system.

 The angle formed by the two planes is called Φ{hel} and is used as the analyser for the studied reaction.
 The transformation of reference system from the laboratory to the helicity frame requires first a Lorentz boost to the reaction center-of-mass, and two rotations.
-After these transformations, φ{hel} results as the angle between the incoming beam direction in the new system and the direction of the positive pion.
+After these transformations, φ{hel} results as the angle between the incoming beam direction in the new system and the direction of the positive pion momentum.
 For more information on the treatment of three-body reactions in the helicity reference system see Ref.
 [5-7].

-The final purpose of these analyses is to study the dependence of the polarization observables I^{\odot} , \vec{P} and \vec{P}^{\odot} as a function of φ{hel} in discrete W energy ranges, where W is the total energy available in the reaction depending, event by event, on the incoming photon momentum.
+The final purpose of these analyses is to study the dependence of the polarization observables I° , \vec{P} and \vec{P}° as a function of φ{hel} in discrete W energy ranges, where W is the total energy available in the center of mass of the reaction depending, event by event, on the incoming photon momentum.

 The circularly polarized photons available in the g14 run were produced, together with unpolarized photons, via bremsstrahlung of a longitudinally polarized beam through an amorphous radiator, a gold plated thin carbon foil.
 The photon energy depends linearly on the energy of the incoming electron beam, with the spectrum featuring a $1/E{\gamma}$ distribution typical of the brehmsstrahlung process.
 The degree of circularly polarized photons δ{e^-} , that in the g14 data taking varied in the range (20-85)%, depends on the electron beam longitudinal polarization and is also a monotonically rising function of the primary beam energy [8].
-Photons with both helicities were produced, flipping with a frequence of 960.015 Hz, as the electron beam linear polarization.
+Photons with both helicities were produced, as a consequence of the electron beam longitudinal polarization flipping with a frequency of 960.015 Hz.

-The polarized target, "HD-ice" in short, was a cryogenic solid state target consisting of HD molecules with 99% purity, in which both hydrogen and deuterium were polarized [9].
+The polarized target, "HD-ice" in short, was a cryogenic frozen-spin solid state target consisting of HD molecules with 99% purity, in which both hydrogen and deuterium were polarized [9].
 The polarization of the target was obtained through the "brute force method".
-The HD-ice target, being composed of free protons and deuterons only, could in principle be polarized to a high degree (nominally, 90% for H and 60% for D) compared to other targets such as ammonia or buthanol, which contained non-polarizable N or C atoms.
-The degree of polarization of the free protons in hydrogen was periodically determined through Nuclear Magnetic Resonance measurements.
-The effective value of the target polarization is obtained by an average of the polarizations achieved for H and D.
+The HD-ice target, being composed of free protons and deuterons only, could in principle be polarized to a higher degree compared to other targets such as ammonia or butanol, which contained non-polarizable N, C and O atoms.
+The degree of polarization of protons in hydrogen and deuterium was periodically determined through Nuclear Magnetic Resonance measurements.
+The effective value of the proton polarization in the target is obtained by an average of the proton polarizations measured in H and D; the latter defines also the amount of neutron polarization in the HD target.